cheater/articles/haskell-wishlist.md

 ```
 sort :: [a] -> [a]
-sort :: n -> LessEqO (n * Log n) -- tells us what we need to know
+sort :: n -> LessEqO (n * Log n) -- tells us what we need to know: time complexity is at most O(n log n)
 sort xs = ...
 ```

 note that in the above code, the two type signatures are present at the same time, and they do not interfere with each other.

 Given useful primitives, ime complexity can be inferred about a lot of day to day code.
 Where it can't be inferred, a type annotation can be done.
-Where it can be inferred, eg in `sort` above, we could say that the code infers to being `sort :: n -> O (n * n)` but it is specified to being `LessEqO (n * Log n)`, so compilation fails.
+Where it can be inferred, eg in `sort` above, we could say that the code infers to being `sort :: n -> O (n * n)` but it is specified to being `LessEqO (n * Log n)`, so compilation fails, as desired.

 ## 2. What is the space complexity of the function?